Thelma Scott: Theatre

-Thelma Scott began her career in the theatre in 1931 at the age of 18, having joined the Gregan McMahon's Gregan McMahon Players.
+Thelma Scott began her career in the theatre in 1931 at the age of 18, having joined the firm of theatrical impresario Gregan McMahon's company "Gregan McMahon Players".
 Her first professional acting role was as Ilona Szabo in McMahon's 1931 production of The Play's the Thing at Melbourne's Comedy Theatre.
 She followed this with roles in productions of Six Characters in Search of an Author, Too Good to Be True and Wind in the Rain.
 In 1932 she appeared with Coral Browne in the comedy Take Two from One.
 In 1933 they again acted together, this time in Children in Uniform for Efftee Players.

 Film

 Scott appeared in many early Australia motion pictures starting in the early 1930s, until 1949, although in non-starring roles, with the exception of Sons of Matthew.
 She debuted in her first film in 1931, The Haunted Barn, a short produced by Efftee Studios and directed by Gregan McMahon.
 Following this came roles in feature films Diggers in Blighty and Harmony Row starring popular comedian George Wallace.
 The films premiered as a double bill in Melbourne in February 1933.
 Almost a year later, she and Wallace appeared together in the film A Ticket in Tatts.